How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning

 \section{Conclusion}

 To the best of our knowledge, we are the first to study the extent to which multilingual models rely on cross-lingual sharing at the data level.
-We demonstrate that languages largely influence one another cross-lingually, and that this holds under various conditions.
+We show that languages largely influence one another cross-lingually, and that this holds under various conditions.
 Moreover, we find that cross-lingual sharing increases as fine-tuning progresses, and that languages can support one another both by playing a reinforcing as well as a complementary role.
-We hope that this paper inspires future work on studying the sharing mechanism within multi-task and multi-modal models as well.
+Lastly, we show how TracIn can be used to study data sharing in LMs.
+We hope that this paper can inspire future work on studying the sharing mechanism within multi-task and multi-modal models as well.